-From the yoga masters we learned the yoga practice brings unity to the finite and infinite self, an experience of feeling whole, expanded awareness from raising our consciousness, and balance and harmony.
+From the yoga masters, we learned that yoga practice brings unity to the finite and infinite self, an experience of feeling whole, expanded awareness from raising our consciousness, along with balance and harmony.
 That all sounds great, but how does this happen?
 This effect does not just come from stretching the muscles and connective tissue of the body.
-My spiritual teacher Yogi Bhajan said “if flexibility was the measure of consciousness, all circus acrobats would be spiritual teachers.”
-The basic techniques of yoga include postures and physical movement; pranayam, which is controlled, conscious breathing; mantra, the use of vibration, sound current, by chanting; and meditation.
-Through thousands of years of research and development by the ancient yogis and mystics, they found these techniques, done in a specific way and sequence, created certain effects and experiences in the body and mind of the individual.
-As an artist creates subjective beauty, and a scientist produces objective physical results, the art and science of yoga consistently gave the practitioners greater physical health and the personal experiences of spiritual awareness.
+My spiritual teacher Yogi Bhajan said, “If flexibility was the measure of consciousness, all circus acrobats would be spiritual teachers.”
+The basic techniques of yoga include postures and physical movement, pranayam, which is controlled, conscious breathing, mantra, which is the use of vibration and sound current, by chanting, and meditation.
+Through thousands of years of research and development by the ancient yogis and mystics, they found these techniques, if done in a specific way and sequence, created certain effects and experiences in the body and mind of the individual.
+As an artist creates subjective beauty and a scientist produces objective physical results, the art and science of yoga consistently gave the practitioners greater physical health and the personal experiences of spiritual awareness.

 Yogic philosophy says when the physical body is in its ideal state, the mind becomes centered and open, and then we will have greater access to the intuitive wisdom we hold within.
 This ideal physical state is achieved through the yoga practice by working on the various systems of the body to strengthen, open, and balance them together because they are all interrelated.
 The circulatory and respiratory systems are closely aligned with their functions, and the yogic practice of pranayam breathing creates a very efficient exchange in the lungs for the intake of O2 and the release of CO2.
 Breath of fire, a rapid breathing technique, cleans the lungs from the dust and debris we have inhaled and boosts the O2 level of the blood stream, which energizes every cell of the body.